 Stricter integration requirements

-To obtain Portuguese citizenship, applicants need to:
+To obtain Portuguese citizenship, applicants need to meet several requirements.

 For descendants of Sephardic Jews, the simplified naturalisation procedure is no longer in force.
 Previously, they did not need to take exams or meet the minimum residence period in the country.
 To obtain citizenship, it was enough to confirm descent from Sephardic Jews.